DevCom-IITB/instiapp-angular/README.md

 ## Setup
 All dependencies can be installed with `npm install`.
 To serve the application with hot module reloading, use `npm run start`.
 For an optimized production build, do `npm run build`.

+## CI Built Files
+GitHub actions will automatically build and push to the `built` branch.

 ## Contributing
 All contribution guidelines mentioned in [the API repository](https://github.com/wncc/IITBapp) are also valid for this repository.
 One other requirement is that linting should not fail during builds.